erikvorhes/dotcom/src/was/teaching/shakespeare/syllabus.md

 Each writing assignment is due at the beginning of the class period.
 All writing assignments should be typed, double-spaced, and in a reasonable font (e.g., 12 point "Times New Roman"); they should also have one-inch margins and follow the citation standards set forth in the <cite>MLA Handbook for Writers of Research Papers</cite> (6th <abbr title="edition">ed.</abbr>).

-Electronic submissions of written work are not accepted; late submissions will be lowered a grade for each day they are late (e.g., a B+ will become a B)
+Electronic submissions of written work are not accepted; late submissions will be lowered a grade for each day they are late (e.g., a B+ will become a B).

 ## Grading